arcee-ai/KidRails/README.md

 ## Overview

-KidSmart is an LLM adapted specifically for ensuring safe, age-appropriate interactions with children.
+KidRails is an LLM adapted specifically for ensuring safe, age-appropriate interactions with children.
 By leveraging a model-agnostic, open-source approach, our framework builds upon robust safety mechanisms and transparent training processes.
 The repository includes:
 - Code for training and fine-tuning the LLM (based on Llama 3.1 8B) for child-safe responses.
 - Data processing scripts to handle our training dataset, which includes curated Golden QA pairs from teachers and educators.
 - Utilities for evaluating model performance against defined safety and age-appropriateness metrics.